I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 In this function, statesToGc

-This function primarily generates a binding
+This function primarily produces a binding

 and adds this binding